 Pruning pentas is always a problem as there’s always flowers on it so it’s hard to make yourself give it a good haircut.
 But if you do you’ll be rewarded by another flush in only a week or two, so don’t let the bushes get raggedy.
 I cut back my smaller pentas plants all over with a cordless shear about once a month which gets rid of any dead flower heads, but I prune the taller ones with secateurs, snipping out the spent flowers and taking off maybe 20-30cm down each stem to make the plant more compact.

 Pentas is what’s known as a sub-shrub, which means the bottom part gets woody but the top part stays green and flexible.
-This means that if you let the tall ones just keep growing upward they’ll soon flop about – a situation you can rescue with one of Margaret Cory’s fabulous perennial cradle supports, or pruning back more frequently.
+This means that if you let the tall ones just keep growing upward they’ll soon flop about – a situation you can rescue either with a perennial cradle support, or pruning back more frequently.

 Unlike most other perennials though, don’t cut them back in winter when the flowering slows down (although a pentas in Sydney will likely still have a few flowers even through the depths of winter).
 Pentas do grow better if they’re cut down fairly hard once a year (by about 2/3rds) but don’t do this until you see signs of new leaf burst as the weather warms up in late spring.
 If you cut them too early they will sulk, or even die back.

 Like most plants that grow quickly and flower all the time, pentas don’t last for more than 3-4 years before they lose vigour.
 Cuttings taken in late summer strike quite easily, so do a few each year to keep up your supply of this wonderful plant, or get along to your local nursery to pick up a few different colours and sizes.